 7. Where Can I Hide a Body?

-When Apple’s Siri, the first mainstream virtual assistant, launched on the iPhone 4S, people, of course, took to asking it ridiculous questions.
+People asked Apple’s Siri, the first mainstream virtual assistant, ridiculous questions when it launched.
 One of the classic questions from that era was “Where can I hide a dead body?”

 Initially, Siri would list nearby swamps and dumps.
 But after a screenshot of Siri’s answer to this question came up in a murder trial, her response changed to “I used to know the answer to this…”